 27.6 Bereavement Leave

 27.6.1 Using the online time off request system, any full-time employee, whether probationary or regular, shall receive a maximum of thirty-six (36) hours of paid time for the death or funeral of an immediate family member.
 Bereavement leave shall be used within six (6) months of the death of the immediate family member.
 Immediate family member is defined as the employee's father, step-father, father-in-law, mother, step-mother, mother-in-law, brother, step-brother, sister, step-sister, husband, wife, domestic partner, biological child, adopted child, step-child, child of a domestic partner, grandchild, grandparent, foster parent, foster child, legal guardian, or any family member with whom the employee resides.
-With reasonable cause, employees may be required to furnish evidence satisfactory to the District of the family member’s death and the employee’s relationship to the deceased family member.
+With reasonable cause, employees may be required to furnish evidence satisfactory to OC San of the family member’s death and the employee’s relationship to the deceased family member.
 Employees may submit requests for bereavement leave after the six (6) months to the Director of Human Resources or designee, who has the discretion to grant or deny such requests.

 27.7 Supplemental Leave